kubernetes-sigs/external-dns/docs/sources/gateway.md

 2. Otherwise, iterates over that parent Gateway's `status.addresses`, adding each address's `value`.

+The targets from each parent Gateway matching the *Route are then combined and de-duplicated.

 ## Dualstack Routes

 Gateway resources may be served from an external-loadbalancer which may support both IPv4 and "dualstack" (both IPv4 and IPv6) interfaces.